 Paladin was launched in 2013 after our Founder Laura Richards and other changed the law to create a specific criminal offence of stalking.

-PaladinÂ amplifies the voice of the victim within the criminal and civil justice system, as many they feel isolated and terrified.
+PaladinÂ amplifies the voice of the victim within the criminal and civil justice system, as many victims feel isolated and terrified.
 Some pay with their lives.
 Paladin provides a high level of advocacy to anyone at risk of serious harm or homicide from a stalker. â€˜We giveÂ initialÂ advice and offer to complete a detailed assessment to anyone who calls our service and is affected by stalking.
 Sometimes we call this ‘high risk’ and it is based on what we learn from the detailed assessment. Â However in allÂ situations we aim toÂ improve access to the right kind of support for each person and improve co-ordinated working between specialist services to keep each survivor feeling safer.

-We have an ever increasing network of ISACs across the England and Wales to assist stalking victims locally and a number of affiliated specialist support services including Aurora New Dawn.
+We have an ever increasing network of ISACs across the England and Wales to assist stalking victims locally.
+We are delighted to grow our network of ISACs and we areÂ proud to have affiliations with Aurora New Dawn.
 Fylde Coasts Womenâ€™s Aid and Safer Places.

 We are delighted that Lady Edwina Grosvenor, the second daughter of the 6th Duke of Westminster and fervent campaigner against injustice, has agreed to be patron of Paladin, the National Stalking Advocacy Service.
 She supported the stalking law reform campaign, attended the launch in the House of Lords in July 2013 and gave a key note address at Paladinâ€™s first anniversary event in 2014.

 Commenting on her patronage, Lady Edwina Grosvenor said: â€œStalking is a complex crime with often a toxic aftermath.
 For too long stalking has been a huge problem in British society.
 Changes in the way we lived, socialised and worked meant that stalking increased dramatically and outstripped the powers that the police had to deal with it.
 Paladin changed that and has run a highly successful campaign to change attitudes as well as bringing legislation into line with our modern world.

 Paladin is a great force for good and it is a great honour to be a patronâ€.